-2.2.1.
 This policy seeks to better establish a local centre of community activity within the village.
 Tollerton Parish Council is keen to encourage development that will further establish this area as a hub for events and activities run by and for the community.
 Using the success of the community owned Air Hostess as a catalyst, the aim is to guide further development in this area that would support the vitality of the village and create a central focus for activity.
 Working alongside Policy 6, this policy seeks to ensure that such new development is well-considered and fills the existing gaps that exist in the village.
 Facilities that have been requested by the community, such as a café, will be encouraged through this policy but directed towards the village centre.
+The term 'Centre of Neighbourhood Importance' is a recognised tier of local centres within the Rushcliffe Local Plan.

-POLICY 3: SUPPORTING THE LOCAL ECONOMY
+POLICY 3: SUPPORTING EXISTING BUSINESSES